Pakistan Womens Tour

 • Accommodation: Yasin Guesthouse

-After about 6 hours of driving, we’ll arrive to Central Hunza (where I live) in time for dinner in a local home and an epic sunset viewpoint hike that very few tours go to.
+After about 6 hours of driving, we’ll arrive to Central Hunza (where I live) in time for dinner at our comfy, boutique hotel with the best views of Rakaposhi!

 Forts that have been around for nearly a millenium are on today’s agenda.